 If an examiner decides that the claimed goods or services fall into classes other than the ones set out in the application, additional classes may be added upon payment of additional fees, but only in relation to the goods and services already mentioned.

-If an examiner finds that a trade mark meets the criteria, the trade mark is published as accepted for opposition purposes.
+If an examiner finds that a trade mark meets the criteria, the acception of the trade mark is published for opposition purposes.
 Assuming that the application is not opposed, the mark then proceeds to registration.

-When an application has been published as accepted, it is possible for third parties to oppose the grant of the application within two months of the publication date.
-An application may be opposed upon any of the grounds applicable during examination, except the grounds relating to graphical representation of the mark.
+After the acception of a trade mark has been published, third parties can oppose the grant of the application within two months of the publication date.
+An application may be opposed on any of the grounds applicable during examination, except the grounds relating to graphical representation of the trade mark.

 An application may also be opposed on other grounds, including: